 Low-Income Home Energy Assistance Program (LIHEAP) is designed to aid qualifying low-income households (homeowners and renters) in the partial payment of their residential heating costs during the winter season.
 This program is not designed to pay a household’s total energy costs but will supplement assistance based on several factors, including total household income, household size, dwelling type, and type of heating fuel.
 LIHEAP can also provide qualified families and individuals with a moratorium for the winter season.
 This ensures that their energy will not be shut off during a potentially dangerous time of the year.

-This program is offered in Dubuque, Jackson, and Delaware Counties.
+This program is offered in Dubuque, Delaware and Jackson Counties.
 It runs from October 1st – April 30th for the elderly (60 years of age or older) and disabled.
 For other qualified households, the program runs from November 1st – April 30th.

 LIHEAP encourages regular heating payments, promotes energy awareness, and encourages reduction of energy usage through energy efficiency, client education, and weatherization.
 Households that qualify for LIHEAP will automatically qualify for weatherization assistance.
 To learn more about our weatherization program, please click here.